 Field Hockey (boys) 18 3

 Football 11 1

 Soccer 18 3

 Swimming 18 3

 Volleyball 20 3

 Maximum # of Competitions

 Winter Sports Per Season Per Week

 Alpine Skiing 16 3

 Basketball 20 3

+Cumpostion 10 0

 Gymnastics 18 2

 Ice Hockey 20 3

 Indoor Track 16 3

 Nordic Skiing 16 3

 Swimming 18 3

-Wrestling
+Wrestling 20 (plus 4 girls only dates) 3

 Maximum # of Competitions

 Spring Sports Per Season Per Week

 Baseball 20 3

 Golf 20 4

 Boys Lacrosse 18 3

-Girls Lacrosse 20 3
+Girls Lacrosse 18 3

 Outdoor Track 16 3

 Rugby 8 1

 Softball 20 3

 Tennis 20 3

 Volleyball 20 3

-- 34.1 The number of events per season and per week that a school may schedule includes dual, league, multi-school, and interstate competition in which a team or any individual representing a school may compete. - 34.1.1 In swim, a multi-school event may be held on a non-school day during a week in which two dual meets have been scheduled.

-- 34.1.2 Game Exclusion Notice: Member Schools may exceed the maximum number of seasonal competitions by two and exceed the weekly limit by one, when scheduling contests with the approved exclusion schools.
-(Click here for list) - Excluded schools are only allowed to play the maximum number of seasonal competitions and may compete against each other.
+- 34.1 The number of events per season and per week that a school may schedule includes dual, league, multi-school, and interstate competition in which a team or any individual representing a school may compete. - 34.1.1 In swim, a multi-school event may be held on a non-school day during a week in which two dual meets have been scheduled. - 34.1.2 In wrestling, schools can schedule a maximum of four (4) girls only wrestling competition dates that do not count towards their seasonal limitations of 20 competition dates per season. - 34.1.3 Game Exclusion Notice: Member Schools may exceed the maximum number of seasonal competitions by two and exceed the weekly limit by one, when scheduling contests with the approved exclusion schools.
+(Click here for list) - Excluded schools are only allowed to play the maximum number of seasonal competitions and may compete against each other. - All game exclusion contests will count in tournament qualification and ranking/seeding system.